abdulmkhan325/clusteroperations/README.md

 # React App Deployment Using Red Hat OpenShift Service on AWS (ROSA)

-This project deploys a React App on AWS through Red Hat OpenShift Service (ROSA Cluster) using an orchestrated workflow via OpenShift Tekton.
-The process starts with an Ansible playbook that creates a ROSA cluster with a bash script.
+This project deploys a React App on AWS through Red Hat OpenShift Service (ROSA Cluster) using a CI/CD workflow via Jenkins.
+The CI/CD process starts with an Ansible playbook that creates a ROSA cluster with a bash script.
 Tasks include building the React App, conducting tests, and deploying it on the OpenShift cluster.
-The React App is containerized with Docker and orchestrated using the OpenShift Container Platform.
+The React App is containerized with Docker and orchestrated using Kubernetes Operators written in Go.

+# Skills Used: Shell Scripting, RedHat OpenShift Service on AWS, Jenkins CI/CD, Ansible, Docker, Kubernetes, Golang

 # The pipeline strucutre:

 ### React Web App:
-it is a simple website.
+it is a simple To-do web app.

 ### Ansible:
 Ansible Playbook: Orchestrates different roles for specific tasks related to the application.